q3769/conseq4j/README.md

 Otherwise, if the caller is multi-threading during task submission, then it means the execution order does not matter;
 it is considered "safe" to execute the concurrently-submitted tasks in any order regardless of the sequence keys, which renders the sequencing part of the API moot.
-The reason is that the conseq4j API, or even the JDK for that matter, has no guarantee on how the concurrent submission threads are actually scheduled; by definition, there is no much thing as sequence among tasks that are concurrently submitted from different threads.
+The reason is that the conseq4j API, or even the JDK for that matter, has no guarantee on how the concurrent submission threads are actually scheduled.
+In the sheer context of threading, by definition, there is no such thing as sequence among tasks that are concurrently submitted from different threads.

 Once a definitive submission sequence is established by the API client, it is then conseq4j's concern and responsibility that further processing of the submitted tasks is executed in the meaningful order and concurrency as promised.
 Whatever